 Calculate Statistical Analysis.
 The mean and standard deviation will be calculated for each assay and the data analyzed using a one-way ANOVA to determine statistical differences in the biomarker assays between mussels from the different treatments.
 Results will be considered significant if P<0.05.

 Phase 3: Evaluate metabolic health of mussels in the exposure tests using metabolomics.
 Metabolites will be extracted using the methods adapted from Capello et al. (2017).
 Posterior adductor muscle samples are collected, then flash frozen in liquid nitrogen.
 The frozen samples are ground in a liquid nitrogen-cooled mortar and lyophilized overnight.
 The metabolites are extracted using a 2:1 methanol/water solution and dried in a SpeedVac and once again lyophilized overnight.
 The samples are kept frozen at -80 °C until transport to the UAF Molecular Imaging Facility, where spectra are collected on a Bruker Avance 600 MHz NMR spectrometer.
 After spectral acquisition, signals correlating to specific metabolites will be assigned according to tabulated chemical shifts in Chenomx NMR software, then converted to a statistically analyzable format.
 Binned sample spectra will be statistically analyzed using Partial Least Squares regression and principal components analysis (PLS Toolbox, Matlab 2018a), using PCA scores and loadings of the validated model to regress specific metabolite concentrations from exposure scenario as in Capello et al. (2017).
-Phase 3 will start in Program Year 6 and conclude in Program Year 7.

 Phase 4: Profile chemical constituencies of water-accommodated petroleum and photo-degraded petroleum.
 Water samples from each treatment will be taken at each time point throughout the experiments and frozen in HDPE vials.
 Samples will be overnight mailed on ice to UNO for the following chemical analysis.
-Phase 4 will start in Program Year 6 and conclude in Program Year 7.
-The following paragraphs provide details on the profile research:
+The following paragraphs provide details on research tasks:

 Conduct Dissolved Organic Carbon (DOC) Analyses.
 Each sample will be filtered through a pre-combusted (450 °C > 4 hours) Advantec GF-75 0.3 µm glass fiber-filter into a pre-combusted (550 °C > 4 hours) amber glass vial.
 The pH of each sample will be immediately adjusted with hydrochloric acid to pH < 2 and samples will be stored in the dark and refrigerated (< 4 °C) until subsequent DOC analysis.
 Dissolved organic carbon will be measured by high temperature combustion with a Shimadzu TOC Vcsn analyzer.
 DOC data are the mean of three to six replicate injections for which the coefficient of variance was less than 2%.